MyreMylar/pygame_gui/docs/source/theme_reference/theme_button.rst

 UIButton Theming Parameters
 ===========================

-The UIButton theming block id is 'button'.
+The :class:`UIButton <.UIButton>` theming block id is 'button'.

 Colours
 -------

-UIButton makes use of these colour parameters in a 'colours' block:
+:class:`UIButton <.UIButton>` makes use of these colour parameters in a 'colours' block:

  - "**normal_bg**" - The background colour of the button in the default state.
  - "**hovered_bg**" - The background colour of the button when the mouse pointer is over it.